Counseling for Depression

 A typical course of treatment for mild to moderate depression may last anywhere from 8-20 sessions, usually done weekly.
 For more severe cases, treatment may be longer and may include additional sessions.

 It is important to remember that the goal of counseling for depression is not just to alleviate the symptoms, but also to help the person develop the skills and strategies they need to manage their depression in the long-term.
-The duration of therapy may depend on the person’s progress and the therapist’s assessment of the person’s needs.
+The duration of the therapy for depression may depend on the person’s progress and the therapist’s assessment of the person’s needs.

 It’s also worth noting that sometimes people may require ongoing therapy even after the symptoms have been alleviated, to ensure they have the skills and strategies to prevent relapse and maintain the progress they made in therapy.